 Unfortunately, the nightlife in Sydney isn’t what it used to be, thanks to the introduction of harsh “lockout laws” that restrict the service of drinks and entry into venues after midnight.
+While the laws have since been lifted, it’s still not the same.
 The once-bustling Kings Cross district is now almost quiet on weekends.

-Alternatively, head outside of the “lockout zone” to Newtown.
+Alternatively, head to Newtown.
 This hipster area of the city has a variety of bars and pubs, plus plenty of restaurants to start your evening.